 The above table shows that above cause and effect relationship is unidirectional and not bi directional.
-We found that, Brazil, Russia, India and South Africa have an impact on of Brazil, Russia, China, India and South Africa but this happen because of other factors like inflations, exchange rates, etc. Carl B. McGowan and Izani Ibrihim (2009), found reverse as there was ARCH effect.
+We found that, Brazil, Russia, of clustering volatility in the stock indices of Brazil, Russia, China, India and South Africa but this happen because of other factors like inflations, exchange rates, etc. Carl B. McGowan and Izani Ibrihim (2009), found reverse as there was ARCH effect.